PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 **STOP:** What will happen as we increase or decrease the feed rate *f*?
 What about the kill rate *k*?
 {: .notice--primary}

 For some parameter values, the system is not particularly interesting.
-For example, the following animation shows that if *k* is too high, then the *B* particles will die out more quickly than they are replenished by the reaction with *A* particles, and so only *A* particles will be left.
-In this animation, *A* particles have been colored green and *B* particles have been colored red.
+For example, the following animation is produced for *k* = 500,000 and *f* = 10.
+It shows that if *k* is too high, then the *B* particles will die out more quickly than they are replenished by the reaction with *A* particles, and so only *A* particles will be left.
+In this animation, *A* particles have been colored green, and *B* particles have been colored red.

- * NOAH: INSERT VIDEO SHOWING PREY THRIVING AND PREDATORS DYING OUT.
-Indicate parameters.
+* NOAH: what is the reaction rate *r* for the predator-prey reaction?
+What is the diffusion rate?
+Units?
+Width of grid?

 <iframe width="640" height="360" src="../assets/mert_predator_dies_f1e1_r5e5.mp4" frameborder="0" allowfullscreen></iframe>
-*f* = 10 and *r* = 500,000
+*f* = 10 and *k* = 500,000
 {: .text-center}

 On the other hand, if *f* is too high, then there will be an increase in the *A* particles.
 However, there will also be more interactions between *A* particles and pairs of *B* particles, and so we will then see an explosion in the number of predators.

-* NOAH: INSERT VIDEO, with parameters indicated)
+* NOAH: This video is fascinating!
+I think you are in the sweet spot though -- the whole point was to jack up the value of *f* which appears not to have been done.
+What happens at say *f* = 100?

 <iframe width="640" height="360" src="../assets/mert_prey_dies_f1e1_r1e5.mp4" frameborder="0" allowfullscreen></iframe>
 *f* = 10 and *r* = 100,000
 {: .text-center}